 I hope they take Jill Soloway's words to heart, too–

 I’ve been dealing with what white cis men have been projecting about their fantasies about how women should behave since I was a child.
 We've all had to perform within those expectations for access to their tools, money, success.
 People of color have as well, of course.
-Trans people have especially, forcibly, violently been expected to conform to cis males' ideas about life—often by penalty of death if they don't stay under that radar.
+Trans people have especially, forcibly, violently been expected to conform to cis males' ideas about life—often by penalty of death if they don't stay under that radar.'Step away from the steering wheel' is an excellent suggestion?
+Those who do will be pleasantly surprised, I reckon.

 Until trans people have more narrative representation, until women have more representation, until people of color have more representation, we absolutely have to be asking people of privilege—especially white cis men — to curtail their desire to project their notions of Otherness onto the characters they create and, instead, provide opportunities to trans, queer, female, Black artists and simply step away from the steering wheel.